Welcome to SQLSaturday #294 Philadelphia 2014

 Two Pre-Cons Now Available

-Session 1 -- Allen Hirt, MVP Ever since it was introduced in SQL Server 2012, availability groups (AGs) have been a source of interest, curiosity, and confusion.
+Session 1 -- Allan Hirt, MVP Ever since it was introduced in SQL Server 2012, availability groups (AGs) have been a source of interest, curiosity, and confusion.
 We've hit a point where many are seriously evaluating and looking to deploy AGs, but they are deceptively easy to deploy.
 While AGs share some common traits with both database mirroring and clustered instances of SQL Server (FCIs), the feature is its own entity.
 This full day pre-conference session will focus on getting you up to speed with AGs in SQL Server 2012 and 2014.
 Some of the major topics include:

 The Good, Bad, and Ugly of AlwaysOn Availability Groups REGISTER